Top 5 This Week

 North Dakota Travel Guide 2026: Badlands, Prairie, and the Missouri River

-North Dakota is the least-visited state in the continental United States — and that distinction is its greatest asset for travelers who seek genuine solitude and landscapes unchanged from the period when the Great Plains defined the American frontier experience.
-Theodore Roosevelt National Park, the state’s signature natural destination, protects 70,446 acres of North Dakota badlands in three separate units along the Little Missouri River — a landscape of eroded buttes, petrified forests, prairie dog towns, and one of the most accessible free-roaming bison herds in the American West.
-The International Peace Garden on the Canadian border celebrates the longest undefended border in the world.
-The prairie wetlands of the Drift Prairie and Coteau du Missouri — the “Prairie Pothole Region” — provide the most important waterfowl breeding habitat in North America.
-And the small cities of Bismarck and Fargo maintain cultural institutions that belie their size.
+North Dakota is the least-visited state in the continental United States — and for travelers who want genuine solitude and country that looks much as it did when the Great Plains defined the American frontier, that is its single greatest asset.
+Theodore Roosevelt National Park, the state’s signature wild destination, protects 70,446 acres of North Dakota badlands across three separate units along the Little Missouri River: eroded buttes, petrified forests, prairie dog towns, and one of the most accessible free-roaming bison herds in the American West.
+On the Canadian border, the International Peace Garden marks the longest undefended frontier in the world.
+Farther east, the wetlands of the Drift Prairie and Coteau du Missouri — the “Prairie Pothole Region” — form the continent’s most important waterfowl breeding ground.
+And the small cities of Bismarck and Fargo carry cultural institutions that belie their size.

 Theodore Roosevelt National Park